Server Side Caching Blog

 Depending on which plugin you choose, you have different extensive functions and settings at your disposal.
 The simplest option is WP Super Cache from Automattic, while WP Rocket tops the list of premium plugins.

-In addition to caching, there are other plugins that can give your WordPress website a performance boost.
-In our article 7 popular WordPress performance plugins in comparison, we give you an overview of the most important WordPress performance plugins.
+Besides caching, there are other plugins that can give your WordPress website a performance boost.
+In our article 7 Popular WordPress Performance Plugins Compared, we give you an overview of the most important WordPress performance plugins.

-Server Side Caching Install Plugin / Server side caching
+Server Side Caching Install Plugin / Serverseitiges Caching

 As soon as the plugin is activated, caching is usually also active.
 You can then fine-tune the settings under the Settings menu item, depending on which functions the plugin of your choice offers.
 Depending on the content on your website, however, setting up the plugin may still involve a fair amount of work.